 - Integrated approaches can potentially create synergistic outcomes, with benefits both for the environment and people.

 - But there are many stakeholders involved, with many different views and interests.
 Some interest groups will lose out, and there will always be trade-offs that will need to be managed.

 The planetary boundaries approach aims to define a safe operating space for human societies, based on an understanding of the functioning and resilience of the Earth as a system.
 Nine key boundaries have been defined, relating to land-use, biodiversity, water use, GHG emissions and more .
 The boundaries themselves are not absolute lines that cannot be crossed, but zones with increasing risk of irreversible damage and potential tipping points, beyond which the earth system destabilises, resulting in planetary conditions outside of what human civilisation has developed within, making humans continued existance difficult, if not impossible.

 Steffen W. et al. (2015).

-Climate change is considered to be one of the boundaries that is at “increasing risk” of being exceeded – and food systems are a major contributing cause.
+Climate change is considered to be one of the boundaries that is at "increasing risk" of being exceeded – and food systems are a major contributing cause.
 Land-use and biodiversity are “increasing or high risk” (see Chapter 5 for more information on the influence agriculture has on deforestation and biodiversity).
-Furthermore, biochemical flow boundaries that include both nitrogen and phosphorus are considered “high risk”; both are indispensable to current systems of agricultural production.
+Furthermore, boundaries relating to biochemical flows (which includes both nitrogen and phosphorus – both indispensable to current systems of agricultural production) are considered “high risk”.

 There is inherent uncertainty within such an approach, not least because it cannot account for unforeseen technological advances that may mitigate human impacts, but there is a general consensus that the planetary boundaries concept provides a useful model for assessing environmental risk.